|Nuts and Seeds for a Healthy Weight and a Long Life

 - Pumpkin seeds are rich in iron, calcium, and phytochemicals, and may help to prevent prostate cancer.16

 - Sesame seeds have the greatest amount of calcium of any food in the world, and provide abundant amounts of vitamin E and contain a lignan called sesamin; lignan-rich foods may protect against breast cancer.17-19

 Nuts and seeds are best eaten raw.
 Nuts and seeds should be eaten raw or only lightly toasted.
 Roasting nuts and seeds forms a potentially harmful compound called acrylamide, and reduces the amounts of minerals and amino acids.

-Also remember that eating nuts and seeds with leafy greens can enhance the body’s absorption of fat-soluble nutrients from the greens, so a blended salad dressing is an excellent way to enjoy your nuts and seeds.20
+Also remember that eating nuts and seeds with leafy greens can enhance the body’s absorption of fat-soluble nutrients from the greens, so a nut-based salad dressing is an excellent way to absorb more nutrients from your salads.20

 1. Kris-Etherton PM, Hu FB, Ros E, et al: The role of tree nuts and peanuts in the prevention of coronary heart disease: multiple potential mechanisms.
 J Nutr 2008;138:1746S-1751S.